SamRapley97/SamRapley97/README.md

 - 🌱 I’m currently learning Javascript, React, Bootstrap

-- 👯 I’m looking to collaborate on: Any beginner-friendly projects linked to cyber-security would be ideal!
+- 👯 I’m looking to collaborate on any beginner-friendly projects linked to cyber-security!

 - 💬 Talk to me about Python, JavaScript, Cyber-security, Open Source, Career opportunities.
 &nbsp;